geets04/mss/docs/source/05-Take Linux Home.rst

   System Tools -> Live USB GUI

 You will be requested for the ISO image in the above process.
-The same is located at either of these directory paths - ``/recovery/`` or ``/home/mssadmin/``
+The Li-f-e.iso file is located at one of these directory paths - ``/recovery/`` or ``/home/mssadmin/``

 Via Terminal
 ^^^^^^^^^^^^